 The Group is a "one-stop" manufacturing solution provider of casings for notebooks and other accessories.
-During the Year, sales of notebook casings continued to account for the largest proportion of the Group's total sales at approximately 96.3% (2020: 97.5%).
+During the Year, sales of notebook casings continued to account for the largest proportion of the Group's total sales.

-During the Year, the fluctuation of material prices, the continual increase in staff costs, the shortage in the supply of semi-conductors and the continuing increase in competition in the market all put pressures to the operation of the Group.
-To tackle these challenges, the Group reassessed our projects to maintain a healthy operating cashflow and reform the management team and organisational structure to improve the operation efficiency.
-The Group believes such measures are on the right track in improving the Group's coming performance but, during the operation restructuring, the Group's sales orders and production yield were being impacted negatively by the internal and external challenges and thus the Group's sales and gross profit margin declined comparing to the corresponding period last year.
+During the Year, as the COVID-19 pandemic (the "Pandemic ") in various countries gradually stabilized and government restrictions eased, the previous surge in demand for personal computers ("PC") brought by remote working and online classroom have been digested.
+Also, the fluctuation of material prices, the continual increase in staff costs, the shortage in the supply of semiconductors, and the continuing increase in competition in the market all put pressure to the operations of the Group.

+To combat these problems, during the Year, the Group reviewed our initiatives to maintain a healthy operational cashflow and reformed the management team and organisational structure to increase the operational efficiency.
+However, during the operation restructuring, the Group's sales orders and production yield were negatively impacted by internal and external challenges.
+As a result, the Group's sales declined even though the gross loss improved when compared to last year.
+Nevertheless, the Group strongly believes that all these taken measures are on the right track to improve the Group's future performance.